 Ingredients

-- 5 cups instant oats, or overnight soaked old-fashioned oats
+- 5 cups instant oats or overnight soaked old-fashioned oats

 - 1/2 tsp salt